Get out now!

-Abusive relationships can be physical, emotional or both.
-They are very difficult to get out of, often because the abuser has controlled and brainwashed the victim to feel powerless.
+Abusive relationships can be physical, emotional, or both.
+They're very difficult to get out of, often because the abuser has controlled and brainwashed the victim to feel powerless.

 Please don't believe that you are not being abused just because your abuser has never hit you.
-Insulting you, constantly finding fault with you and correcting you in public or private are all abusive behaviors designed to destroy your self-confidence and keep you under control.
+Insulting you, constantly finding fault with you, and correcting you in public or private are all abusive behaviors designed to destroy your self-confidence and maintain control over you.
 You don't know that it won't escalate into physical violence.

-Many victims feel that nobody will believe they're being abused because in public the abuser is sweet and charming.
-That shouldn't concern you.
-The police, a doctor or a counselor will believe you because they see it all the time.
-Even if no one believes you, you should be the one who decides you will no longer put up with abuse.
+Many victims think nobody will believe they're being abused because in public the abuser is sweet and charming.
+However, the police, a doctor, or a counselor will believe you because they see it all the time.

 It's easier to get out of an abusive relationship or to avoid one if you know what to look for.
 So, watch for these 10 warning signs.